Learn something new every day

 An endoscope usually is composed of a tube that is either flexible or rigid, depending on the type of endoscopic procedure to be performed.
 The device includes a light source to illuminate the interior area that the physician wishes to observe, as well as a lens to help focus the view and to take photographs is necessary.
 The presence of the tube also makes it possible to utilize various types of medical instruments to gently move organs to one side or to harvest a tissue sample of some kind.

-The main purpose of an endoscopy is to allow the physician to observe what is happening within the body.
+The main purpose of this procedure is to allow the physician to observe what is happening within the body.
 The procedure can help the physician to identify signs that an organ is not functioning as it should, is enlarged, or in some other manner is not as it should be.
-At the same time, an endoscopy can be used to visually evaluate any type of abnormal growths present in or around an organ, such as a tumor.
+At the same time, it can be used to visually evaluate any type of abnormal growths present in or around an organ, such as a tumor.

 This type of procedure can be used to observe activity in a number of systems throughout the body.
 For example, a gastrointestinal endoscopy would provide access to the entire GI tract, including the small intestine, bile duct, and colon.
 The duodenum, stomach, and esophagus may also be observed during this procedure.
 Depending on the particular set of organs the physician wishes to view, the GI procedure may be referred to as a stomach endoscopy or an upper endoscopy.

 A capsule endoscopy is a common designation when the procedure includes the use of a small camera.
-Usually classified as a noninvasive form of endoscopy, the encapsulated camera is ingested by the patient, and records images as the capsule moves through the digestive tract.
+Usually classified as a noninvasive procedure, the encapsulated camera is ingested by the patient, and records images as the capsule moves through the digestive tract.
 This procedure provides the attending physician with a wealth of information without the need to schedule any type of exploratory surgical procedure.

 Endoscopies are also used to observe activity and conditions in the urinary and respiratory tracts.
 The procedure can also be used in diagnosing health issues with the female reproductive system as well as observe the activity of the heart and other organs found in the chest.
 There are even specialized forms of the procedure that allow the physician to monitor the condition of the fetus and the amnion during pregnancy.